-Because the key defence to defamation (and slander, libel etc) is truth.
+Because the key defence to defamation (and slander, libel etc) is the truth.
 I have spoken with numerous lawyers on this matter, all of whom are of the opinion that my attacker could not sue me.
-Not only would it be prohibitively expensive, but would not succeed as any decent judge would throw almost certainly straight out.
+Not only would it be prohibitively expensive, but would not succeed as any decent judge would almost certainly throw such a case straight out.
 Then, of course, there’s the negative publicity such a case would attract.
-The main thing though, is that there is clear evidence to indicate that I was attacked, yet none to support the notion that I made a false accusation or report.
+The main thing, however, is that there is clear evidence to indicate that I was attacked, yet none to support the notion that I made a false accusation or report.
 If he is stupid enough to try and sue me, he will quickly find that: a) I have no assets that make me worth suing and; b) I am not afraid of facing him in court and fighting my corner.
 In suing me, he’d be doing me a massive favour.
 To be quite honest, most people who know or know of me, know the identity of this man.
 It is common knowledge in and around Westminster.
 Frankly, this makes the media fear of ‘jigsaw identification’ a bit of a joke.
 I will not name him publicly, here or elsewhere.
-This is something I have never done; I don’t want my name to be forever linked with his.
+This is something I have never done and will never do; I don’t want my name to be forever linked with his.

 So what now?

-I have, laid next to me, the contents of a subject access request from the Metropolitan Police.
-This is a file of documents that lays out the contents and progress of the police investigation into the attack, including transcripts and a DVD of my ABE (Achieving Best Evidence) interview.
+Laid next to me are the contents of a subject access request from the Metropolitan Police.
+This is a file of documents that outline the contents and progress of the police investigation into the attack, including transcripts and a DVD of my ABE (Achieving Best Evidence) interview.
 Crucially, it lays out the evidence in support of my account.
 I’d like to share this information and details of my own experience over a series of posts.

 There are several reasons for this: Firstly, I want to show that there was always evidence to support my testimony and dispel the usual assumption that a rape case being dropped means that the allegations weren’t true.
 Secondly, I want to illustrate just how awful the criminal justice process is for survivors of major sexual crimes.
 As it stands, it is woefully inadequate and in desperate need of reform.
-More people are failed by the system, than are helped.
-The human cost of this is devastating, and made worse by common social attitudes to rape and other sexual offences.
+More people are failed by the system than helped by it.
+The human cost of this is devastating and made worse by common social attitudes to rape and other sexual offences.
 I hope my perspective provides both insight and clarity, not only into my own case but into the wider questions and issues that surround serious sexual crimes.